5afe/safe-react/docs/networks.md

 #### SafeFeatures

-Its an array that contains a list of features that should be disabled for the network.
-It's empty as default.
+It's an array that contains a list of features that should be disabled for the network.
+It's empty by default.

 ```typescript
 export type SafeFeatures = FEATURES[]